 - "How to Present an Effective Opening Statement – Plain, Simple and Convincing," Stetson University College of Law, National Association of Criminal Defense Lawyers White Collar Criminal Defense College, March 20-22, 2014

-- Panelist, "Investigating the Case & Accompanying Ethical Issues," Fourth Annual National Association of Criminal Defense Lawyers White Collar Criminal Defense College, March 12-15, 2014
+- Panelist, "Investigating the Case and Accompanying Ethical Issues," Fourth Annual National Association of Criminal Defense Lawyers White Collar Criminal Defense College, March 12-15, 2014

 - "Summations and Jury Instructions," National Business Institute Advanced Trial Tactics Seminar, December 11, 2014